Article 7 min read

 Sharing the XLSX

-XLSX with embedded images is a heavier file than a CSV — typically 100–500 KB depending on the screenshot resolution.
-That’s still under most email attachment limits and well under Slack file caps.
-For very large extractions (hundreds of points, high-resolution image), the file can hit 1–2 MB; consider sharing via a cloud drive instead.
+XLSX with embedded images runs 100–500 KB depending on resolution — under most email and Slack limits.
+Very large extractions can hit 1–2 MB; share via cloud drive.

 The file opens in every modern spreadsheet tool.
-We’ve tested round-trips through Excel for Mac, Excel for Windows, Google Sheets (via upload), Numbers, and LibreOffice Calc.
-The embedded image and the data both survive intact.
+We’ve round-tripped through Excel for Mac, Excel for Windows, Google Sheets, Numbers, and LibreOffice Calc with embedded image and data intact.

 CTA

-If you have a chart screenshot you’ve been meaning to digitize, the fastest path is: open the extractor, drop the PNG in, click points, calibrate axes, export as XLSX.
-The result is a self-contained file with both the data and the source figure — ready to share or archive without follow-up emails.
+Open the extractor, drop the PNG in, click points, calibrate axes, export as XLSX.
+Self-contained file with both data and source figure — ready to share or archive.

 FAQ